Explanations on usage when the TPM is initialized

 For more information on backing up a configuration:

-- Go to Maintenance > Backup tab in the v4.8 or v4.3 LTSB SNS User guide, depending on the version used.
+- For the SNS firewall web administration interface, go to Maintenance > Backup tab in the v4.8 or v4.3 LTSB SNS User guide, depending on the version used.

 -